 Your representative cannot charge or collect a fee from you without first getting written approval from Social Security.

 Hiring An Attorney to Represent You In Your Appeal

 Mr. Ortiz is a Board Certified Social Security Attorney.
 Mr. Ortiz handles appeals when you have been denied Social Security Disability Insurance Benefits or Supplemental Security Income Benefits.

-- Reconsiderations after Initial Claim or Application has been denied;
+- Reconsiderations after Initial Claim or Application has been denied; and

-- Requests for Hearing before Administrative Law Judges when the Request for Reconsideration has been denied;
+- Requests for Hearing before Administrative Law Judges when the Request for Reconsideration has been denied.

 If you want more information about having a Board Certified Social Security Attorney represent you or help with your Social Security disability appeal, contact us today at (850) 898-9904 for a free case evaluation.